ktaylor63/southeast/site/content/news/endangered-species-act-protections-proposed-for-two-appalachian-crayfishes-in-kentucky-virginia-and-west-virginia.md

     - ALCC
     - Crayfish
     - Kentucky
-    - 'Big Sandy crayfish'
+    - 'Big Sandy Crayfish'
-    - 'Guyandotte River crayfish'
+    - 'Guyandotte River Crayfish'
-updated: 'October 6th, 2016'
+updated: 'January 4th, 2017'
 ---

 Just as the central Appalachian landscape was beginning to undergo changes related to early 20th century mining, logging and population growth, researchers documented a number of crayfish species in the streams of this area known for its natural beauty and diverse wildlife.
 Two of these crayfishes, [the Big Sandy crayfish and the Guyandotte River crayfish](http://www.fws.gov/northeast/crayfish/pdf/Crayfish_4_6_15_FINAL.pdf), are now in danger of extinction.